roodi/roodi/README.txt

 == SUPPORTED CHECKS:

+* CaseMissingElseCheck - Check that case statements have an else statement so that all cases are covered.
+* ClassLineCountCheck - Check that the number of lines in a class is below the threshold.
 * ClassNameCheck - Check that class names match convention.
 * CyclomaticComplexityBlockCheck - Check that the cyclomatic complexity of all blocks is below the threshold.
 * CyclomaticComplexityMethodCheck - Check that the cyclomatic complexity of all methods is below the threshold.
 * EmptyRescueBodyCheck - Check that there are no empty rescue blocks.
 * ForLoopCheck - Check that for loops aren't used (Use Enumerable.each instead)
+* MethodLineCountCheck - Check that the number of lines in a method is below the threshold.
 * MethodNameCheck - Check that method names match convention.
-* MethodLineCountCheck - Check that the number of lines in a method is below the threshold.
+* ModuleLineCountCheck - Check that the number of lines in a module is below the threshold.
 * ModuleNameCheck - Check that module names match convention.
 * ParameterNumberCheck - Check that the number of parameters on a method is below the threshold.